Question: Are Social Security survivor benefits for children considered taxable income?

 - If you and your child both receive benefits, you should calculate the taxability of your benefits separately from the taxability of your child's benefits.

-- The amount of income tax that your child must pay on that part of the benefits that belong to your child depends on the child's total amount of income and benefits for the taxable year.
+- The amount of income tax that your child must pay on that part of the benefits that belongs to your child depends on the child's total amount of income and benefits for the taxable year.

 Category: Social Security Income